 The Company is exposed to the risk that the value of financial instruments will change due to movements in market interest rates.
-As of September 30, 2018, the Company has no interest-bearing debt with long-term maturities, and therefore does not believe that interest rate risk is significant.
+As of September 30, 2019 and December 31, 2018, the Company has no variable interest-bearing debt with long-term maturities, and therefore does not believe that interest rate risk is significant.
 The Company does not use derivative instruments to reduce its interest rate risk as the Company's management believes that the likely financial impact of interest rate changes does not justify using derivatives.